mspalti/iiif_dspace_workflows/README.md

 Here's a quick description of how the cantaloupe image server is integrated with DSpace.

-The path to the server provided in an IIIF configuration property in local.cfg.
+The path to the server is provided in an IIIF configuration property in `local.cfg`.

 `iiif.image.server = https://digitalcollections.willamette.edu/image-server/cantaloupe-4.1.7/iiif/2/`